 Name of Cain: Played with.
 Second Officer Kane is a good guy, but he's the first to die and the person which the Alien births from.

 The film focuses on the ever-present lurking threat of the eggs, chestburster, and adult alien rather than direct confrontations.
 The trailer for the film highlights the strategy, showing barely any of the alien and focusing on a terrifying montage of people reacting to what could be after them.
+The alien itself is only shown on-screen for less than four minutes total.

 As a more specific example, Lambert's death.
 Nothing is seen of what happened, and even the aftermath is not seen clearly, we only hear it happening over the radio.
 It's probably the scariest death in the film.
 Given that the last thing we see of Lambert is the tip of the alien's tail moving up her leg towards her nether regions, and her corpse is stripped of pants and shoes, this is probably just as well.